Godzilla vs. Kong (soundtrack): Additional music

 As with Legendary's previous Godzilla trailers, György Ligeti's "Requiem" was used, followed by "Here We Go" by Chris Classic.
 Those tracks were neither featured in the film, nor being included in the soundtrack.
-Additional music, which were used in the film, but not featured in the soundtrack, includes: "Over the Mountain; Across the Sea" by Bobby Vinton, "Loving Arms" by Elvis Presley, "Breaking the Law" by Judas Priest, "A Glowing Light, A Promise" by Makeup and Vanity Set, "Chinese festival" by Derek and Brandon Flethcer and "Tea Ceremony" by Brandon Fletcher.
+Additional music, which were used in the film, but not featured in the soundtrack, includes: "Over the Mountain; Across the Sea" by Bobby Vinton, "Loving Arms" by Elvis Presley, "Breaking the Law" by Judas Priest, "A Glowing Light, A Promise" by Makeup and Vanity Set, "Chinese festival" by Derek and Brandon Fletcher and "Tea Ceremony" by Brandon Fletcher.
 The song "The Air That I Breathe" by The Hollies was used in the credits scene.

 For the film's Japanese release, Man with a Mission contributed the track "Into the Deep", which was played only in the Japanese version of the film.
 Regarding the track's inclusion, Wingard commented, "I'm thrilled that an inspiring song from a groundbreaking band like Man with a Mission will be playing alongside the battle in Godzilla vs. Kong."
 The music video, which was used for promotional purposes, released on April 15.

 Reception

-A critical review from Zanobard Reviews stated: "Tom Holkenborg’s Godzilla Vs. Kong is loud, ferocious and overall, a pretty well-crafted monster-battling soundtrack that features several excellent new themes; it’s just a bit of a shame that Akira Ifukube’s iconic Godzilla motif isn’t one of them."
+Unlike its predecessor, the soundtrack received mixed reviews from music critics.
+A positive review from Zanobard Reviews criticized Holkenborg's score of Godzilla's theme stated: "Tom Holkenborg’s Godzilla Vs. Kong is loud, ferocious and overall, a pretty well-crafted monster-battling soundtrack that features several excellent new themes; it’s just a bit of a shame that Akira Ifukube’s iconic Godzilla motif isn’t one of them."
 Critic Jonathan Baxton said "There are certainly moments where the score is thoroughly enjoyable [...]
 Unfortunately, the lack of clear narrative development and dramatic musical storytelling is frustrating, the lack of references to the original Ifukube themes is disappointing, and the over-reliance on occasionally dated and cheap-sounding electronics and simplistic rhythmic drumming makes it pale in comparison to everything that [Alexandre] Desplat, [Henry] Jackman and [Bear] McCreary did."
-A review from Filmtracks commented "The whole experience with Godzilla vs. Kong's soundtrack is miserably disappointing despite a few fleeting, decent ideas from Holkenborg".
+A mixed review from Filmtracks commented "The whole experience with Godzilla vs. Kong's soundtrack is miserably disappointing despite a few fleeting, decent ideas from Holkenborg".